-pus is a privilege and not a right.
-Individuals who show poor judgement or lack of consideration for the rights, privileges, and safety of others subject themselves to the possibility of having this privilege revoked.
+Operating a private vehicle on the OWCC campus is a privilege and not a right.
+Individuals who show poor judgement or lack of consideration for the rights and safety of others may have this privilege revoked.
 Violating the college's parking regulations can result in a \$10 parking ticket or the vehicle being towed at the owner's expense.
-Chronic offenders will be subject to disciplinary action by the college.
+Repeat offenders are subject to disciplinary action by the college.

-Complete parking and traffic regulations are published in the Student Handbook and the Semester Schedule of Classes.
+Complete parking and traffic regulations are published in the Student Handbook and the Schedule of Classes (OWCC from A to Z - Helpful Facts).